top of page

 The main objective is to link dance with other non-performing art forms.
 On this occasion, we associate dance to photography and illustration.
 To this end, we search for inspiration in the context of Industrial Heritage of the Basque Country, in its architecture.
 These beautiful architectural structures, or what remains of them, preserve the character and visual force, the mystery and the evidence of a past.
 It is in the act of re-imagining these places where we find the artistic possibilities.

-We propose a study on the corporeal and poetic image, with the body, the space and the movement as the backbones of the proposal.
+We also propose a study on the corporeal and poetic image, with the body, space and movement as the backbones of the proposal.
 The aim is to lead us into different imaginary and poetic states, using metaphors generated by the interaction between the body, the building and the landscape.

-The creative process will continue throughout 2023 with dancers-performers Laura Cobo, Robert Jackson Oihana Vesga, photographer Juan Félix Ruiz, visual artist Leire Llano and KLEM Laboratory of Electroacoustic Music.
+The creative process will continue throughout 2023 and the beginning of 2024 with dancers-performers Laura Cobo, Robert Jackson and Oihana Vesga, actor Gabriel Ocina, photographer Juan Félix Ruiz, visual artist Leire Llano, light designer Borja Ruiz and KLEM Laboratory of Electroacoustic Music.

 Photography: Blanca Arrieta | Illustration: Leire Llano